Resident Evil (film series): Resident Evil: Retribution (2012)

 Written and directed by Anderson, Retribution was planned to be filmed back to back with the sixth installment, but Anderson decided to focus on the fifth film.
 Filming took place in Toronto, Ontario from mid-October to December 23, 2011.
 Colin Salmon who played One and Michelle Rodriguez who played Rain Ocampo in the first film returned.
-Oded Fehr, who portrayed Carlos Olivera in the second and third film, also returned.
-Three characters from the video games made their debut in the film series, Johann Urb as Leon S. Kennedy, Kevin Durand as Barry Burton, and Li Bingbing as Ada Wong.
+Oded Fehr, who portrayed Carlos Olivera in the second and third films, also returned.
+Three characters from the video games made their debut in the film series—Johann Urb as Leon S. Kennedy, Kevin Durand as Barry Burton, and Li Bingbing as Ada Wong.
 It was released internationally on September 14, 2012.

 Alice awakens in an Umbrella base where she is interrogated by Valentine.
 During a power failure orchestrated by Ada Wong, Alice escapes from her cell and encounters her.
 Wong explains that Wesker plans to aid Alice's escape and battle the base's supercomputer Red Queen, to save what's left of mankind.
 Wesker has organized a team of freelance operatives to infiltrate the base and help Alice and Ada escape, including Leon S. Kennedy, Barry Burton and Luther West.
 Along the way, Alice finds a clone of a girl named Becky.
 They also face clone versions of Carlos Olivera, One and Rain Ocampo, all under the direction of Valentine.
 After Alice meets with the rescue team, Valentine's soldiers catch up to them, resulting in a shootout that kills Burton, Olivera and One.
 Alice, West, Kennedy and Becky reach the surface and are met by a submarine, from which Valentine, the clone Rain, and a captured Ada emerge.
 Valentine battles Alice while Rain fights Kennedy and West.
 Alice manages to remove the scarab device from Valentine, returning her back to normal, and joins Kennedy in defeating Rain.
 Alice, Ada, Becky, Leon and Valentine travel to Wesker's base.
 Wesker injects Alice with the T-virus, returning her superhuman powers, then tells her that she is responsible for saving the remaining humans from extinction.